robotzero/nodeapp/README.md

   Incorporation of dynamodb and lambda should allow for fairly easy scaling.
 Set up around dynamodb throughput provisioning and lambda settings tweaking will have to happen in order to use scaling capabilities.
-  Due to the implementation of "poor's man" locking functionality in code and entity versioning, there should not be any issues with race conditions that would allow users to watch 4 or more streams at the same time.
+  Due to the implementation of optimistic locking functionality in code and entity versioning, there should not be any issues with race conditions that would allow users to watch 4 or more streams at the same time.

   There is also prevention mechanism that should never allow for the situation where user is stuck and is unable to watch streams because the client never hit v1/close-stream endpoint.